BlakeDalmas/Java/TAVI/readme.txt

 3) Unique items.
 4) Huge variety of enemies, weapons, armor, spells, etc.
 5) Spells are actually implemented this time.
-6) Rather than liner progression the game runs on a new location system, the position of the locations is randomized each new game and looks something like this:
+6) Rather than liner progression the game runs on a new location system.
+The position of the locations is randomized each new game and looks something like this:

 O = outerlands
 3 = outer ring